Burgh House and The Star Pub wedding – London wedding photographer

 Pub weddings always feel so relaxed and I think it’s because it’s a familiar surroundings for people.
 Everyone automatically feels more chilled out because they are in a pub, and I think that creates a great atmosphere.

-I genuinely love shooting them, so if you are planning a pub wedding, whether it’s in London or further away please do get in touch to discuss your photography.
+I genuinely love shooting them, so if you are planning a pub wedding and you need a London wedding photographer, please do get in touch to discuss your photography.

 Hair and make up artist – Storme Webster